5 leadership lessons from high performing teams in the Operating Room

 - There exists one single, most important objective.
 The single objective is a successful surgical outcome for the patient.
 Every member of the team is focused on this objective first, with their own individual or department objectives second.
 The single objective provides the purpose of their work and direction for action.

-- Commitment by the senior leader.
+- Commitment by the senior leaders.
 The surgeon is the leader of this team and must be absolutely committed to the objective.
+Equally important is the anesthesiologist who must be absolutely in synch with the surgeon.

 - Teamwork.
 Just like the surgeon, every member of the OR team must be equally committed to the objective.
 Every member of the team is responsible for exercising their unique technical and leadership skills to inspire the best performance of the team.
 These skills include planning, communicating, delegating, enforcing, educating, training, encouraging, thanking and more.
 Great teams have clarity in who does what.
 Great teams have members who set aside their egos, trust each other and are willing to hold each other accountable.
 Great teams collaborate on all actions necessary to ensure success.
 Great teams constantly learn.